Water resources management is essential, because water is vital. It is however unevenly available and accessible for the people of the world.

 A – The sharing of water causes conflicts

 Internal use conflicts

 - With the proliferation of needs and activities, the pressure on water resources increases and different users are in competition, especially in the regions or water is scarce.

 - Spain is a good example: it is a developed country that has increased its irrigated under greenhouses for export crops.
 These greenhouses are built in Andalusia, very touristy area with important cities.
 Summer, the tourism sector requires plenty of water (swimming pools, golf courses…).
 But water is rare and therefore over-exploited: in this province the issue of water sharing causes tensions between the different actors and different activities.

-- The issue of water is often sensitive among those States which have to share the water of a river or groundwater.
-Each State has its own needs, it has tended to ignore those neighbours, unless they are more powerful.
+- The issue of water is often sensitive among those States, which have to share the water of a river or groundwater.
+Each State has its own needs; it has tended to ignore those neighbors, unless they are more powerful.